The First Lady (Faith Evans album): Live performances

-Critical response
+Critical reception

 The First Lady received positive reviews from most music critics upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 72, based on 17 reviews, which indicates "generally favorable reviews".
 In his review for Allmusic, Andy Kellman wrote that "if there was any creative block during [Evans'] time away, it doesn't show.
 In fact, The First Lady proves that she only gets better with time, as she goes through more ups and downs and continues to absorb her inspirations."
-He called the first four tracks the highlights of the album, which he rated four out of five stars, and went on to praise The First Lady, calling it as "well-rounded as an R&B album gets, regardless of the age it's part of.
-In review of her 2010 album Something About Faith he called The First Lady "one of Faith Evans' strongest albums".
+He called the first four tracks the highlights of the album and went on to praise The First Lady, calling it as "well-rounded as an R&B album gets, regardless of the age it's part of."
 It smartly incorporates throwback aspects into state-of-the-art pop-soul."
-Belinda Boakye from The Situation complimented the "unfailing spirit and soul" on the album, giving it a score of 3.5 out of 5, and commented that "this long anticipated album marks a metamorphosis for Faith Evans into a state of musical autonomy.
+Belinda Boakye from The Situation complimented the "unfailing spirit and soul" on the album, and commented that "this long anticipated album marks a metamorphosis for Faith Evans into a state of musical autonomy.
 With 52 minutes of silky vocals and a variation of infectious beats and slow sultry rhythm and blues, this record has all the ingredients needed making it emulate the class and tightly toned sound of Evans’ new physical appearance."

+Greg Tate from The Village Voice called The First Lady Evans' "tightest set yet — song for song, production is crisp, ingenious, and bumping; lyrics meet the Chaka Khan criteria in communicating a complete thought; and Evans, often mistaken for a Blige without pitch issues, owns her emotions and isn't afraid to paint romantic pictures of them that leave pathos for the tabloids."
+Billboard editor Gail Mitchell wrote: "By turns playful, sexy, soulful, funky and passionate, Evans showcases the full range of her talents on her most consistent effort yet."

+Raymond Fiore, writing for Entertainment Weekly, found that while the material on the album was not as stellar as on 2001's Faithfully, The First Lady's "finest moments find Evans frolicking in sunnier '70s soul soundscapes."
+Rolling Stone's Barry Walters remarked that Evans' "fourth album celebrates Evans' freedom from P. Diddy's Bad Boy label with a classier, classic-minded variant on her usual club anthems and groove ballads."
+He felt that The First Lady was "more remarkable for its warm reliability.
+Having been dealt more than her share of drama, Evans avoids attention-grabbing gimmickry.
+She's kept the faith, and that is enough."
+Joe Warminsky from The Washington Post gave it a positive review, stating, "No further proof is needed than The First Lady, a CD that sounds remarkably humble despite its title [...]
+On The First Lady it's the stability that counts."